engegreg/RefinanceML/README.md

 # RefinanceML
-This repo contains the notebook that was used for my Lambda School build week project.
-Along with the code that runs my web app.
+This repo contains the code that was used for my Lambda School build week project.
+It's a simple XGboost model that